ignis32/OrbaDongle/README.md

 This is an DIY  implementation of  MIDI BLE  USB dongle  (similar to M-Vave MS-1 or CME WIDI devices).
 It is created solely for my purpose of connecting Artiphon Orba 2 as a BLE MIDI controller to control linux-based Mod Duo X guitar processor/synth.

-Being a MIDI class compliant thing, it with  on Windows as well, and probably would work even with linux, mac and phones.
+Being a MIDI class compliant thing, it  works with on Windows as well, and probably would work even with pc linux, mac and phones.
 But I have not tried.

 It consists of two different controllers working together: